anoldhsh/anoldhsh.github.io/_pages/1about.md

 image: About.jpeg
 ---

 Hello!
-My name is Seok-hyun Hwang and I am currently pursuing a master's degree in the Intelligent Robotics Program at <a href="https://sites.google.com/view/gist-hcis-lab"><strong>HCIS Lab</strong></a> (Advisor: <a href="https://scholar.google.co.kr/citations?user=AjfRd6wAAAAJ&hl"><strong>SeungJun Kim</strong></a>) in <a href="https://www.gist.ac.kr/en/main.html"><strong>GIST</strong></a>, Korea.
+My name is Seokhyun (Shawn) Hwang and I have recently completed my <strong>Master's degree</strong> in the Intelligent Robotics Program at <a href="https://sites.google.com/view/gist-hcis-lab"><strong>HCIS Lab</strong></a> (Advisor: <a href="https://scholar.google.co.kr/citations?user=AjfRd6wAAAAJ&hl"><strong>SeungJun Kim</strong></a>) in <a href="https://www.gist.ac.kr/en/main.html"><strong>GIST</strong></a>, Korea.
 My research interests lie in the field of Human-Computer Interaction and Virtual/Augmented Reality systems.
 Specifically, I am interested in exploring the interactions between humans and VR/AR systems, and how we can create more realistic and immersive experiences through the use of hardware devices.

 I have been working on developing my own VR locomotion method and haptic feedback device, which I am building with my understanding of circuits and mechanics.
 My goal is to create a device that can enhance the user's sense of presence and immersion in virtual environments.